 Speed up your work using the Excel paste values shortcut key.
 We will show various shortcut keys to perform this operation quickly.

-In this definitive guide, we’ll show you the most used paste values shortcuts through useful examples.
+This definitive guide will show you the most used paste values shortcuts through useful examples.
 OK, here we go!

 Download the Paste Values Shortcut Tutorial spreadsheet here.